just1ce415/convnet_classifier/README.md

-# Image classification via Convolutional Neural Networks
+# Fast Fourier convolution optimization in convolution neural network for multiclass classification

 ## A set up
 The module may be used via python interpreter